CarTool-EC/online-documentation/_sources/conceptual-foundations.rst.txt

 ~~~~~~~~~~~~~~~

 The Public Administration Architecture Framework (PAAF), developed by
-the Public Governance Institute of KU Leuven [4]_, is a comprehensive
+the `Public Governance Institute of KU Leuven <https://soc.kuleuven.be/io/onderzoek/project/files/KU_Leuven_PAA_model>`_, is a comprehensive
 Enterprise Architecture framework designed to model complete public
 administrations.
 Using ArchiMate© as its modelling language, PAAF
 enables enterprise architects to represent the entire organisational